A partial government shutdown has hit the Department of Homeland Security. Here’s what that means

 DHS did not return a request for comment on whether the agency’s law enforcement personnel would be paid during this shutdown.

-But DHS did note in a statement on Tuesday that ICE and CBP could face delays in procurements, supplies and other support during the impasse.
+But DHS did note in a statement shortly after the shutdown began that ICE and CBP could face delays in procurements, supplies and other support during the impasse.

 How will the lapse in funding affect other agencies under DHS?